Southern States Try to Destroy NAACP (1956-1964)

 As part of the South-wide attack on the NAACP and the growing Freedom Movement, in 1956 the Mississippi legislature enacts a swarm of bills aimed at protecting segregation, maintaining the exploitation and inequality of the "Jim Crow" system, and defying Federal court rulings, executive orders, and Congressional legislation that might threaten white-supremacy.
 Determined to defend the "southern way of life" from "illegal Federal encroachment," they adopt "interposition" and "nullification" resolutions that proclaim Mississippi's "sovereign right" to block (nullify) Federal government actions that the state opposes.

-[The concepts of "interposition" and "nullification" were originally thought up before the Civil War by slave states as legal justifications to prevent the Federal government from restricting or ending slavery.]
+[The concepts of "interposition" and "nullification" originated before the Civil War by slave state leaders seeking legal justifications to prevent the Federal government from restricting or ending slavery.]

 To enforce these resolutions, the legislature creates the Mississippi